yaronf/I-D/STAR/draft-ietf-acme-star.md

 server supports STAR.
 Its structure is as follows:

 - min-lifetime (required, integer): minimum acceptable value for auto-renewal lifetime, in seconds.
 - max-duration (required, integer): maximum delta between the auto-renewal end-date and start-date, in seconds.
+Note that this value should be comparable with the validity period of "traditional" certificates.
 - allow-certificate-get (optional, boolean): see {{certificate-get-nego}}.

 An example directory object advertising STAR support with one day min-lifetime and one year max-duration, and supporting certificate fetching with an HTTP GET is shown in {{figstardir}}.